How To Track Stock Portfolio with Google Finance & Google Sheets

 • Average Cost Per Share: This is cost per share you paid to buy the above stocks.
 Use this formula to calculate average cost per share ( = Total Cost / Qty).

-Google Finance Portfolio Tracker of Indian Stocks - Fetching Data
+Google Finance Portfolio Tracker - Database Sheet

 • Fetch Data: Which are the stock’s data that can be fetched using Google Finance?
 All attributes shown in serial number 7 to 24 can be fetched.
 How to do it?
 By using a simple formula.
 Above I have shown how to fetch “price” data of TCS.
 Below you will get formulas for few more attributes: